davedub/parkgno-a/README.md

 <h3 align="center">Parkgno-a, from Gatsby hello-world starter</h3>

 A barebones implementation (no stylization) of markdown files aggregated by "roll" components and presented individually based on different templates.

 ## 🧐 What's inside?

-A quick look at the top-level files and directories you'll see in a Gatsby project.

-    .
-    ├── node_modules
-    ├── src
-    ├── .gitignore
-    ├── .prettierrc
-    ├── gatsby-browser.js
-    ├── gatsby-config.js
-    ├── gatsby-node.js
-    ├── gatsby-ssr.js
-    ├── LICENSE
-    ├── package-lock.json
-    ├── package.json
-    └── README.md

 1.  **`/node_modules`**: Contains all modules your project depends on (npm packages).